-D.1 Explain, where appropriate, the procedure and competent bodies relating to the approval of transactions with related and intragroup parties, indicating the criteria and general internal rules of the entity that regulate the abstention obligations of the affected director or shareholders.
-Detail the internal information and periodic control procedures established by the company in relation to those related-party transactions whose approval has been delegated by the board of directors.
+D.1 Explain, where appropriate, the procedure and competent bodies relating to the approval of related-party and intragroup transactions, indicating the criteria and general internal rules of the entity that regulate the abstention obligations of the affected Director or shareholders.
+Detail the internal information and periodic control procedures established by the company in relation to those related-party transactions for which approval has been delegated by the Board of Directors.